sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 ## 4.1 Logger init flow

 When the system startup and the Database container initialize, we will load the loglevel_db.json into the LOGLEVEL DB (similar to the config_db.json).
 If the loglevel.json file is not exist, the system will generate a new loglevel_db.json automatically only after the user run "log-level save".
+The Link to the place of loading loglevel_db.json into LOGLEVEL DB will be:  https://github.com/Azure/sonic-buildimage/blob/master/files/build_templates/docker_image_ctl.j2#L222

   - There is a concern about the log level of messages written before the database container is initialized (if it exists).
 From my understanding, the RSYSLOG-CONFIG is up only after the DATABASE container, so there won't be logs before the loglevel_db.json loads into the LOGLEVEL DB.
 In case there are messages before the loading, the messages will be in the default log level.

-## 4.2 "config reload" and "config save" flows
+## 4.2 "config reload" flow

+  There are two possible options:
-  When the user runs "config reload" or "config save", it will not affect the loglevel state.
-   - If the user wants to save it's log level configuration, he will use the dedicated CLI command "log-level save".
+  1. When the user runs "config reload", it will not affect the loglevel state.
+In this case, if the user wants to load the loglevel_db.json into the LOGLEVEL DB he will execute a cold reboot.
+  2. When the user runs "config reload", not only the config_db.json will load into the CONFIG DB, but also the loglevel_db.json will load into the LOGLEVEL DB.

    - We will **not** create similar CLI command to "config reload".
 The "config reload" command is necessary for features that can only configure from the config_db.json; this ability is unnecessary in the persistent loglevel feature.

+  Link to the place in the code that loads the config_db.json onto the CONFIG DB: https://github.com/Azure/sonic-utilities/blob/ca728b8961812a28e3542b206417755f4fe2ba89/config/main.py#L1401

+## 4.3 "config save" flow

+  When the user runs "config save", it will not affect the loglevel state.
+   - If the user wants to save its log level configuration, he will use the dedicated CLI command "log-level save".

-# 5 Warm Boot Support
+# 5 Warm Reboot Support

-  With current implementation, we don't flush the LOGLEVEL DB before warm-boot, which means that if the user configures some loglevel (for example, debug), after warm-boot, the system startup with the same configurable loglevel (debug).
+  With current implementation, we don't flush the LOGLEVEL DB before warm-reboot, which means that if the user configures some loglevel (for example, debug), after warm-reboot, the system startup with the same configurable loglevel (debug).
   That current state could be problematic.
 Do we want to keep that the loglevel is persistent to warm-reboot automatically as it is today?

-## 5.1 Keep log level persistent to warm-boot automatic
+## 5.1 Keep log level persistent to warm-reboot automatic

+  This approach can have an impact on the warm-reboot since there are many approaches to IO.
   The current implementation supports this approach and does not need to add any additional implementation.

-## 5.2 Make the log level persistent to warm-boot only by command
+## 5.2 Make the log level persistent to warm-reboot only by command

-  We will add the LOGLEVEL DB to the list of the dbies we flush before warm-boot.
+  We will add the LOGLEVEL DB to the list of the dbies we flush before warm-reboot.
-  In startup, the loglevel_db.json will load on the LOGLEVEL DB.
+  During boot time, in the startup, the loglevel_db.json will load on the LOGLEVEL DB.

 # 6 Fast Boot Support